 Self-Governance in the Academic Year

-During the academic year, interested graduates of the Blue Ridge Session may serve on one of four standing committees.
+During the academic year, interested graduates of our programs may serve on one of four standing committees.
 Each standing committee is lead by student co-chairs and consists of both students and staff.

-The Applications Committee is responsible for admitting the next cohort of Blue Ridge Session students.
+The Applications Committee is responsible for admitting the next cohorts of students.
 Committee members design and draft the application, thinking in particular about the essay questions.
 The committee additionally organizes and undertakes application reading, interviews candidates, and makes the final decision about the incoming cohort.

 The Faculty Hiring Committee recruits and hires the Seminar Chair – the faculty member responsible for the Blue Ridge Session’s academic pillar.
 This includes advertising, evaluating faculty applications, conducting interviews, negotiating hiring contracts, and working with the hiree on course design.